jacopok/jacopok.github.io/_pages/projects.md

 This is a list of things I'm currently working on, within a timescale around a week.

-1. Contributing to the [LGWA](LGWA) whitepaper
-    1. Improving the way reference frames are handled for extraterrestial detectors
-    1. Presenting BNS multibanding poster for Aussois
+    1. Presenting BNS multibanding poster at Aussois
 1. Helping out with some O4 [Virgo](Virgo) chores
     1. Getting the review of TEOBResumS-DALI within the NWI started
+    1. Doing shifts in the level-0 rapid response team
 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
     1. Making a PR with horizon-finding improvements
     1. Updating the `pypi` release of the code
 1. DMing a DnD campaign based on [Frozen Sick](https://www.dndbeyond.com/sources/wa/frozen-sick#FrozenSick) with Padova people
 1. Supervising a student about [upgrades to `mlgw_bns`](https://github.com/jacopok/mlgw_bns/issues/8)
 1. Making a fit for the phenomenology of hyperbolic encounters as a function of energy and angular momentum
+1. Checking whether the placement of templates according to a greedy algorithm is a good choice for NR informativeness

 ##### Questions

 1. How does one do injections with BAYESTAR?
-1. Does updating the prior each time fix the Bayes factor multiplication bias described by Isi Farr and Chatziiannou?
+1. Does updating the prior each time fix the Bayes factor multiplication bias described by Isi, Farr and Chatziiannou?

 #### Will get to